AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/scenario-execution-cycles-phases.md

 ![](assets/acid-modules-350x189.png)

 Modules not marked with this tag cannot be reverted back to their initial state when errors occur in other modules.
 A typical example of a non-ACID module is the Email > Send an Email action.
-Once the email is sent you cannot undo the sending.
+After the email is sent you cannot undo the sending.

 <!--
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">